top of page

 Anguezomo Mba Bikoro Performance

-Giorgia De Santi Performance
+Giorgia de Santi Performance

-daz disley Sound, Lighting Director, Cinematography
+daz disley Lighting Director, Cinematography

-Francesca Fini Performance & Digital animation
+Francesca Fini Performance

 Nicola Fornoni Performance